foo123/modelview.js/README.md

 }</div>
 ```

-In this case, we associate different modelview keys (`mv-id="foo"`, `mv-id="bar"`) to each node, so they are immediately counted as different and replaced (note that replacing may sometimes be slower).
+In this case we associate different modelview keys (`mv-id="foo"`, `mv-id="bar"`) to each node, so they are counted as different and replaced (note that replacing may sometimes be slower).

 **3rd way: mark html nodes as single unit to be morphed completely**